Leica M to Sony E Close Focus Adapters

 vm-e close focud helicoid adapter nahadapter nah voigtländer zm leica m m-mount emount e-mount a7 a7r a7rii a7s

-I only have experience with the first generation of this adapter (since 2022 an improved 50g lighter Mark II is available) and while it was one of the first to hit the market it is still the sturdiest and most durable I came across.
+The original VM-E close focus adapter was one of the first to hit the market it is still among the sturdiest and most durable I came across.
 It is an all brass construction and even after years of (ab)use it worked like new – it didn’t look like new anymore due to severe brassing though.

-The problem with this adapter: it is also one of the heaviest at 125g, which is the reason I replaced it with a much ligther Hawk’s adapter.
+The problem with this adapter: it is also one of the heaviest at 125g, which is the reason I replaced it with a much lighter Hawk’s adapter.

 If you want your close focus adapter to be as sturdy as possible in order not to introduce any unwanted tilt (especially when using heavier lenses) and don’t mind the high weight I can still highly recommend this one.